Updated on 5/13/2022

 Relationship OCD (ROCD)

 People with relationship OCD (ROCD) will focus on intimate relationships.
 They may have insecurities about if they’re “right” for their partner in a romantic relationship.
 There are two common forms of ROCD — partner-focused and relationship-centered.

 Partner-focused ROCD will focus on social qualities, physical features, or personality traits like intelligence or morality.

-Relationship-centered ROCD tends to result in overwhelming doubts about their own feelings about their partner, or about their partner’s feelings about them.
+Relationship-centered ROCD tends to result in the constant need for reassurance as well as overwhelming doubts about their own feelings about their partner, or about their partner’s feelings about them.